About EWI | Contact Us

 Back to top

 Switching currencies in and out of the SCB every time their “fundamentals” appeared to change would render the SCB useless as a benchmark.
 Worse, because good fundamentals attend tops and bad ones attend bottoms, the index would repeatedly take on new components at tops and unload them at bottoms, which is how most people lose money in their portfolios.
-The point of SCB is to take decision-making out of the equation and let the fluctuations cancel out so that you have a neutral parking place for your money.
-The SCB is useful for times when you do not know which currency will next rise or fall.
-For most investors, this means always.
+The point of SCB is to let the fluctuations cancel out so that you have a stable unchanging yardstick by which to measure things.
 To create the SCB we chose currencies that had the best long-term situations—from many points of view—in their respective global quadrants.
 Nevertheless, we can imagine a shift in the conditions that caused us to include a currency in the SCB in the first place, such as a military coup, a communist takeover or a monetary authority beginning a policy of replacing debt paper with currency (as Germany did in the early 1920s).
 Any such events would render a currency hopeless for the purposes of stability and disqualify it for the SCB.

 Back to top